LartTyler/prometheus-client/README.md

 Unlike the [APCu adapter](#apcu), cached data will persist, even if your server reboots.
 You can use the `FilesystemAdapter::clear()` method to remove all files from the adapter's cache.
 Please keep in mind that this will delete _everything_ in the directory you specified as the adapter's base directory.

+### APCu
+The `DaybreakStudios\PrometheusClient\Adapter\ApcuAdapter` uses [APCu](http://php.net/manual/en/book.apcu.php) to store
+metrics.
+The APCU adapter uses no additional configuration.

+There are a few pitfalls to be aware of, however.
+APCu, by default, does not persist stored data through certain events, such as a server reboot.
+Additionally, it also wipes its entire cache once the cache fills up.
+Neither of those should cause problems for your Prometheus installation, but it's something you should keep in mind if you choose to use the APCu adapter.

+Additionally, APCu _does not_ properly support accessing its cache for PHP sessions started from the command line.
+Under a default configuration, every call to an `apcu_*` function is "black holed", meaning that they'll always return `false`, and will not store any data in the cache.
+You can enable the CLI cache by adding `apc.enable_cli=1` to your `php.ini`, but that will only keep information in the cache for the run time of the script.
+Once the script is done executing, the cache data will be purged.
+As far as I'm aware, _there is no way to alter this behavior_.